opudrovs/svd-client-sample/README.md

 This is a code sample abstracted from the source code of [https://www.smartvectordesign.com](https://www.smartvectordesign.com) website.

+You can view the working demo of this code sample [HERE](https://www.smartvectordesign.com/code-sample/).

 You can view the whole project with several different page types at: [https://www.smartvectordesign.com](https://www.smartvectordesign.com).

 Pages examples: